mschulze46/PlaylistCreator/README.md

 # PlaylistCreator
 PlaylistCreator from oddgravity released to the general public.

 Be aware that the codebase is rather old and uses C++ with MFC (Microsoft Foundation Classes).
+As for the IDE Visual Studio 2008 was used.

 So if somebody wants to pick up development I would recommend to do a rewrite in a modern language.
 My choice would have been C# with WPF but I never found the spare time to do this.

 Cheers
 Michael